Derealization-kk/Bingying_Li.github.io/essays/coding-standards.md

 ---
 layout: essay
-type: essay
+type: essays
 published: true
 title: Coding Standards: The Key to Improving Code Quality In the world of Software Development
 date: 21 sept 2023
 labels:
   - Javascprite